 Install Ratio Rocker Arms: 1-2 hour installation time.
 If you can adjust valves, you can install these, but they MUST be used with shorter push rods.
 We have 3 different brands of quality 1.4 rockers to choose from; SCAT 1.4 Ratio Rocker Arms,Bugpack 1.4 Ratio Rocker Arms, and CB Performance 1.4 Ratio Rocker Arms are all outstanding on stock engines!
 We feel that 1.25 rockers give you almost no gain for your work; waste of effort.
 1.25’s work well with some high performance cam shafts but you have to know what you’re doing!
 We feel that 1.25s and 1.3s have their place, but it’s normally when used WITH a matching camshaft.
 For stockish engines, any of the 1.4 Ratio Rocker Arms we carry will really wake up a stock dual port engine IF YOU HAVE ADDITIONAL CARBURETION (Carburetor Options are covered in just a bit!).
 Replace your Valve Cover Gaskets at the same time you are adjusting your valves, or replacing your rocker arms.
 If you have problems with leaky valve covers, you have a LOT of VW Valve Cover options!

 First off, many will argue with us on this subject (everyone is entitled to their opinion), but the ONLY time we recommend Bolt-On Valve Covers are for off road use, because Bolt-On Valve Cover’s won’t have the bail knocked loose or off by a stick or rock, which you don’t find out about until the oil light comes on!
 Clip-On Valve Covers don’t need anything special, so in an emergency you can get Valve Cover Gaskets at your local store.
 But Bolt-On Valve Covers will also need a seal at the hold down bolt which is not nearly as easy to find, so if that goes bad and you don’t have a spare you are dripping!
 So Bone Stock applications should make sure that you use Genuine VW Valve Covers and OEM VW bails.
-If you have a “Show Buggy” you can use Chrome Valve Covers, Bugpack’s Stainless Steel Clip On Valve Covers, or Bugpack’s Basic Bolt On Valve Covers.
+If you have a “Show Buggy” you can use Chrome Valve Covers, SCAT’s Clip On Valve Covers, or EMPI’s C-Channel Bolt On Valve Covers.
 The only other Valve Covers we heartily recommend are SCAT’s Cast Aluminum Valve Covers.
 Really Nice and a great price too!
-Not to be outdone, there are also Bugpack’s Clip On Aluminum Valve Covers, and Bugpack’s Basic Bolt-On Valve Covers.
-If you have a race car, Bugpack’s Racing Valve Covers have a vent already in them for an easy connection to your breather box!
+We also carry Valve Covers with a -8 Vent, and Valve Covers with a 1/2″ Tube for slip on breather hoses, Both are set up for an easy connection to your breather box!
 There is also a Plain Racing Valve Cover With Vents if that’s your style.
 No matter which valve covers you wind up with, Silicone Valve Cover Gaskets are the best!
 Never buy them again!
 914 and Type 4 VW Engines have very limited options, Porsche and Type 4 VW Bolt On Valve Covers and Type 4 Silicone Valve Cover Gaskets.

 Have your flywheel lightened: (engine removal is required for this modification).
 If you are uncoordinated at driving a stick, or have a HEAVY car (baja, bus or type 3 or 4), this modification is NOT for you.
 The Economy Lightened Flywheel will allow the engine to rev faster.
 We carry many different versions, but since this is our introductory article to modifying your car, you’ll do just fine by adding our Economy Lightened Flywheel, which is great for up to 140hp or so.
 You likely won’t read this advice anywhere else, but we recommend AGAINST adding a heavy duty clutch or pressure plate unless you get an 8-doweled crank and flywheel to keep the flywheel on tight!
 You can use our Economy Lightened Flywheel just fine if you keep the stock clutch, even with the 4-doweled crank!
 Going to a heavier clutch means you really need to 8-dowel the crank and flywheel connection, which means total engine tear down (outside the scope of THIS article).
 Know that changing flywheels requires you to re-set the crankshaft end play, using an End Play Measuring Tool and Flywheel Shims.
 It’s also strongly recommended (by me) that you change your Flywheel Seal (main seal) and Flywheel O-ring.
 It is also a good idea to put in a New Gland Nut; it’s actually a BOLT, but I don’t know why the name Gland Nut stuck!
 Don’t forget to check your Clutch Disc!